teachop/FlexCAN_Library/README.txt

 A simple-to-use Arduino library for CANbus on Teensy 3.1

-Current status == under construction, operating with light loads.
+Current status == under construction, operating.
 Goals: Stable, low resource usage, Keep It Simple.

-TODO:  Optional rx filtering.
+TODO:  Caller blocking (see wiki proposal).
+Optional rx filtering.

 FlexCAN is a driver for the CAN0 peripheral built into the Teensy 3.1 CPU.
 When the FlexCAN object is constructed the Arduino pins Digital 3 and Digital 4 (module connections 5 and 6) are assigned to CAN functions.
 These should be wired to a 3.3V CAN transceiver TXD and RXD respectively.
 Note that CAN will normally not work without termination resistors.
 Supported baud rates are 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.